Featured: The Bliss & The Forever

 Well, gold allergies, in general, aren’t particularly common, though they do exist.
 If you have a gold allergy, you may wonder if you can wear rose gold without issue.
 Unfortunately, rose gold still contains enough gold to set off certain allergic reactions.
 Your mileage may vary, though, so it’s always best to just consult your doctor or allergist and get a second opinion.

 Much of the time, gold isn’t the issue.
 It’s actually an allergy to nickel or some other type of metal like that.
 The good news is that a high-quality rose gold ring will not have any nickel in it, so you can wear it with confidence.
-Modern Gents’ rose gold rings are coated with rhodium plating, so they are nickel-free and perfect for people with skin sensitivities.
+Modern Gents’ rose gold rings are coated with rhodium plating, so they are nickel-free, hypoallergenic and perfect for people with skin sensitivities.

 Choosing the Right Gold Jewelry